Vanguard vs Public in 2026

 Mobile Apps

-Schwab offers two mobile apps.
-Together, they include many helpful features.
-Highlights include mobile check deposit, separate trade tickets for options and mutual funds, and plenty of news and education tools.
+Because one app is not enough for some customers, Schwab has built two apps.
+Combined, they include many useful features.
+Highlights include mobile check deposit, separate trade tickets for options and mutual funds, and many news and education resources.

 Public or Vanguard

-Public has one app.
-It lacks some of Schwab’s tools, such as mobile check deposit.
-But it adds one feature Schwab doesn’t have: a digital bulletin board.
-This tool lets Public users comment on investments and connect with other traders as a form of social networking.
+Public has just one app, and it lacks some of Schwab’s mobile resources, such as check deposit.
+But it does have one useful feature: a digital bulletin board.
+This tool lets Public customers comment on assets and connect with one another; it works as a form of social networking.

 Public.com vs Vanguard